 More population means more demand for sufficient and safe water.
 Normally, this shouldn't be a problem.
 But the amount of wastewater released due to increasing populations could wreck our water sources.

 This should spur us to do things differently.
 We must push for reforms that support the recycling of wastewater.
-We can link the availability of safe drinking water to how we manage our sewers.
+We can link the availability of safe drinking water to how we manage domestic sewage and our sewers.
 And if it goes untreated, our natural sources of water, including those underground, will see effects.

 #19 - In Africa and Latin America, only 26% of urban and 34% of rural sanitation and wastewater services effectively prevent human contact with excreta8

-For example, exposing children to lead can cause serious irreversible damage to their developing brains and nervous systems.
+For example, exposing children to lead can cause severe irreversible damage to their developing brains and nervous systems.
 In 2015, an NRDC study found 8,044 violations of the lead and copper rule by community water systems serving 18,350,633 people in the US.
 582,322 were health-related.

-Whilst over 286 million Americans (roughly over 87 percent of the US population) have access to clean tap water:
+While over 286 million Americans (roughly over 87 percent of the US population) have access to clean tap water:

 #20 - Tap water in every US state contains water contaminants from arsenic to copper[ref]